seapagan/uprn-mangle/README.md

 We also need several other data files that are provided for free by OS on their [OpenData][opendata] pages :

-  1. We need the 'BLPU UPRN Street USRN 11 data from the `OS Open Linked Identifiers` dataset.
+  1. We need the '**BLPU UPRN Street USRN 11**' data from the `OS Open Linked Identifiers` dataset.
 Download this, unzip and place the CSV file in the `backend/data/cross-ref-csv/` folder.
-  2. We need the header files for the ABP data; this allows us to parse the data automatically.
+  2. We need the **header files** for the ABP data; this allows us to parse the data automatically.
 The project already contains the latest header files as of June 2022, but if any changes cause the scripts to fail, you can download the latest from OS [here][headers].
 Download this file and replace all the existing CVS files in the `backend/data/header-files/` folder with those  in the zip file

 ## Setup and run the Backend